Where do you get your ideas?

 Any sites that I NEED to be aware of to post art on/most beneficial to you?

-I post actively on DeviantArt and Facebook.
-I HIGHLY recommend both of those.
+I post actively on Tumblr, Instagram, Twitter and Facebook.
 Twitter can be useful but requires a lot of dedication and maintenance.
 It is better to have one or two sites that you concentrate hard on than fifty sites that you are barely aware exist.
 Want to know what other sites I check regularly?
 Check the ‘links’ section of this site.

 How do you find out about where/when cons are?